 While PCHC does collaborate with State and local agencies, hospitals and community partners, PCHC’s Board of Directors is the entity that is entirely responsible for the organization’s overall operation, management, and control.

-PCHC currently has 74 Providers on staff… and we’re recruiting for more!
+PCHC currently has more than 90 Providers on staff… and we’re growing!

 Implementation of the Affordable Care Act (ACA)